White Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In four games as the underdog over the last 10 contests, the White Sox were upset in every contest.
+- In five games over the last 10 matchups when favored by sportsbooks, the White Sox have a record of 3-2.

 White Sox Betting Records & Stats

-- The White Sox have been chosen as underdogs in eight games this year and have walked away with the win two times (25%) in those games.
+- The White Sox have gone 3-3 in games they were favored on the moneyline (winning 50% of those games).

-- This season, Chicago has won two of its seven games when it's the underdog by at least -105 on the moneyline.
+- Chicago has played as moneyline favorites of -140 or shorter in only two games this season, which it split 1-1.

-- The moneyline set for this matchup implies the White Sox have a 51.2% chance of coming away with a victory in the contest.
+- The White Sox have an implied moneyline win probability of 58.3% in this contest.

-- Games involving Chicago have gone over the total set by oddsmakers in eight of 14 chances this season.
+- Chicago has played in 15 games with over/under set, and have combined with opponents to go over the total nine times (9-4-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.